Analyzing Planner Design Trade-offs for MAPF under ADG-based Realistic Execution: Introduction

 Multi-Agent Path Finding (MAPF) has emerged as a critical challenge for coordinating robot fleets in automated warehouses, manufacturing facilities, and logistics centers~\cite{ma2017feasibility,honig2019warehouse,Ho2022uav}.
 As these systems continue to grow in scale and complexity, the demand for reliable and high-performance MAPF planners has intensified.
 Despite significant progress in algorithm design, a persistent challenge remains: most existing MAPF evaluation frameworks rely on overly simplified robot models, neglecting realistic kinodynamic constraints, execution-time variability, and other physical characteristics inherent to robotics systems.
 This gap limits the ability of researchers and practitioners to accurately assess how planner design choices translate into performance in realistic settings.

 Some evaluation tools~\cite{heuer2024benchmarking, yan2025advancing} are proposed to evaluate the performance of MAPF methods in realistic settings.
 However, only limited work has studied how planner design choices translate into execution performance in realistic scenarios.
-To the best of our knowledge, Varambally et al.~\cite{varambally2022mapf} present the only study in this direction.
+To the best of our knowledge, \citet{varambally2022mapf} present the only study in this direction.
 Their work compares different MAPF models used during planning in automated warehousing environments, providing valuable initial insights.
 Nevertheless, their evaluation is limited to less than 50 robots, focuses solely on a warehouse layout, and does not systematically analyze how different planner design factors interact and collectively affect execution outcomes.

-In this work, we investigate how key planner design choices influence MAPF performance under realistic settings using the state-of-the-art testbed \mymethod~\cite{yan2025advancing}. \mymethod is a scalable and physics-based simulation framework that enables execution-aware evaluation of MAPF planners in realistic settings and supports large-scale experiments with thousands of robots.
-Leveraging this capability, we systematically study the impact of three fundamental factors on execution performance: (1) plan optimality, (2) the accuracy of the kinodynamic model used during planning, and (3) the trade-off between model accuracy and plan optimality.
+In this work, we investigate how key planner design choices influence MAPF performance under realistic settings using \mymethod~\cite{yan2025advancing}, a state-of-the-art testbed.
+Built on the Action Dependency Graph (ADG)~\cite{honig2019warehouse}, \mymethod is a physics-based simulation framework that enables execution-aware evaluation of MAPF planners in realistic settings and supports large-scale experiments with thousands of robots.
+Leveraging this capability, we systematically study the impact of three fundamental factors on execution performance: (1) the plan optimality, (2) the accuracy of the kinodynamic model used during planning, and (3) the trade-off between model accuracy and plan optimality.
 Through controlled experiments in \mymethod, we show how these factors influence execution behavior in practice.
 Our analysis uncovers key planner design trade-offs and outlines open challenges and research directions for advancing MAPF toward real-world deployment.